 This recipe is based on my go-to cupcakes that I’ve been making since I was in pastry school.
 The cupcakes have an intense pop of vanilla and team color sprinkles for a funfetti-meets-yellow cake situation.
 And the frosting is deeply chocolatey and super fluffy.
 Ahhh they’re so good!

 What I don’t love about most themed desserts is that they’re way too time consuming or use weird ingredients for the sake of aesthetics.
 And, after covering hundreds of cakes in fondant during pastry school, I’m honestly a bit over it lol.
-But what I love about these cupcakes is that they’re low-effort, high-reward.
+But what I love about these cupcakes is that they’re low-effort, high-reward thanks to sprinkles and an easy frosting technique.

 Tools & ingredients